Free FAFSA Guide

 Before paying down debt, you (and/or your parents) should save 6-9 months of salary in an emergency fund.
 The emergency fund might be used to cover living expenses if you or your parents lose your jobs or to cover other unforeseen expenses, such as home and car repairs and/or medical expenses.

 Another way to shift the asset load is to accelerate necessary expenses.
-For example, if your family needs a new car or the house needs a new roof or other major repairs, it may be better to spend the money on these necessary expenses before filing the FAFSA or CSS/Financial Aid PROFILE.
+For example, if your family needs a new car or the house needs a new roof or other major repairs, it may be better to spend the money on these necessary expenses before filing the FAFSA or CSS Profile.

 Similarly, if you need a SAT or ACT test prep class, a dorm refrigerator and microwave oven, a computer for school, or a car to commute to college, pay for it (with your money) before filing.
-(Note, however, that you may be able to qualify for a discount on computer equipment once you enroll in college.)
+(You may be able to qualify for a discount on computer equipment once you enroll in college.)

 Cars, computers, furniture, books, boats, appliances, clothing, and other personal property are not reported as assets on the FAFSA.
 Home maintenance expenses are also not reported as assets on the FAFSA, since the net worth of the family’s principal place of residence is not reported as an asset.

-If your parents are planning on buying these items anyway, accelerating their purchase may reduce reportable assets, which would decrease the expected family contribution (EFC) and increase eligibility for need-based aid.
+If your parents are planning on buying these items anyway, accelerating their purchase may reduce reportable assets, which would decrease the expected family contribution (EFC).

 Your family can also reduce reportable assets by making a charitable contribution.